MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODataAccessGovernanceInsight.md

 ### -ReportEntity

 Specifies the entity that could cause oversharing and hence tracked by these reports.
-For eg: Sharing links, sharing with Everyone except external users, users with permissions etc.

 ```yaml
 Type: ReportEntityEnum